lucasjoliveau/doc/es/developer/tutorials/website.md

 ## Website support

-Odoo bundles a module dedicated to building websites.
+Konvergo ERP bundles a module dedicated to building websites.

-So far we’ve used controllers fairly directly, but Odoo 8 added deeper integration and a few other services (e.g. default styling, theming) via the `website` module.
+So far we’ve used controllers fairly directly, but Konvergo ERP 8 added deeper integration and a few other services (e.g. default styling, theming) via the `website` module.

   1. first, add `website` as a dependency to `academy`

-  2. then add the `website=True` flag on the controller, this sets up a few new variables on [the request object](../reference/backend/http.html#reference-http-request) and allows using the website layout in our template
+  2. then add the `website=True` flag on the controller, this sets up a few new variables on [the request object](../reference/backend/http#reference-http-request) and allows using the website layout in our template

   3. use the website layout in the template